warrickbayman/Loom/readme.md

 var_dump($diff->getHours());		// Returns 24.
 ```

-It doesn't matter which object use call the `diff()` method on.
+It doesn't matter which object you call the `diff()` method on.
 The result will be the same either way.

 ### Comparisons